DCMLab/HistoryModes_DataCode/README.md

 All other files are under CCv4 BY-NC-SA license that is written in the file `LICENSE_CC.md`.
 This includes in particular files with a name extension of `.csv`, `.txt`, and `.pdf`.

 If you use any of the code or data from this repository in your own work, please provide a reference to our research paper as specified above.

+## Funding statement

+This project has received partial funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program under grant agreement No 760081 – PMSB.
+It was also partially funded through the Swiss National Science Foundation within the project "Distant
+Listening – The Development of Harmony over Three Centuries (1700–2000)".
+We thank Claude Latour for supporting this research through the Latour Chair in Digital Musicology.
+We want to express our gratefulness towards the owners of [ClassicalArchives](https://www.classicalarchives.com/), in particular Pierre R. Schwob, for making the data available for our research.